 Read The Material

 The amount of reading material available on WordPress is overwhelming.
 There are thousands of people talking about WordPress and it is becoming increasingly difficult to filter through the noise.
 There are authorities, however, and when you commit to mastering WordPress, then you should start your journey by finding the highest quality resources and concentrating your efforts just on those.

 Here are a few resources to get you started:

-- WordPress Codex
+- WordPress Codex.

-- Books on WordPress
+- Books on WordPress.

-There are more than a dozen books37 available on WordPress.
+There are more than a dozen books available on WordPress.
 Start off with the titles of greatest interest to you and then work towards the others.
 Think “WordPress For Dummies” is too basic?
 Maybe not.
 Your clients may read it and it’s important to have their perspectives.
 When you’re finished, thank the author and write a review.

-- Blogs on WordPress
+- Blogs on WordPress.

-Understand the Technology Link
+Understand The Technology